thiago4go/dapr-workshop/docs/challenge-2/dotnet.md

 == APP == Order ready for delivery: 1393ff15-10fa-4a71-ad23-851157f9f748
 ```

+### Use _cURL_

-### Alternatively, open a third terminal window and create a new order:
+Alternatively, open a third terminal window and create a new order via cURL:

 ```bash
 curl -H 'Content-Type: application/json' \